UV-1999/uv-1999.github.io/notes/philosophy.md

 **When is a Proposition True?**

 **1. Analytically - True by Reasoning**
 A proposition such as "If p and q, then p" is considered to be an analytic truth because of the meaning of the symbols and words in it and not because of any fact of any particular world.
 They are such that they could not be untrue.
 Analytic truth (also called a necessary truth) is a proposition that is true in all possible worlds or under all possible interpretations.

 **2. Factually - True by Reality**
 Factually true propositions are called synthetic truths or facts.
 A fact (also called a contingency), is only true in this world as it has historically unfolded.
 It is a proposition that is true by conforming to reality.

-***

-# Logic

-Logic is the study of reasoning.
-Reasoning is how we make inferences.
-Inference is the act of gaining knowledge.

-Argument is a collection of premises that have some conclusion.
+Inferences are also called conclusions and they are formed by arguments.
+An argument is a collection of premises that have some conclusion.

 Argument: if given some premises then they imply some conclusion.
-Type of arguments (process of stating premises that leads to some stated conclusion):

-Syllogism - conclusion from two premises.
-Enthymeme - conclusion form three premises.

-Socratic method - Dialogue based way to present arguments and counter arguments to reach a general conclusion.

-## IMPLICATIONS - the “if-then” statements.
+## Implications (The “if-then” statements)
 Consider this “If dogs are mammals, then I am human”.
 Both sub-statements are true.
 Dogs are mammals and I am a human.
 But clearly something is off about the compound statement.
 There is no causal relevance.
 The truth value of the antecedent does not imply the truth value of the consequent.

 True implies true - valid implication